-WICE predominantly underwrote motor business during the year, with the majority in the U.K. WICE underwrote approximately 20% (2017-20%) of its total premium in the Republic of Ireland.
-WICE operates one branch which underwrites motor insurance in Romania (amounting to 3% of its total premium written) and underwrites Pet Insurance in the Republic of Ireland 2% of its total premium).
-The Company's French property-related business is now discontinued.
-Business is written via capacity made available to MGA partners.
+WICE predominantly underwrote motor business during the year, with the majority in the U.K. WICE underwrote approximately 4% (2018 - 20%) of its total premium in the Republic of Ireland before ceasing to write Irish business on 29 March 2019.
+WICE operates one branch which underwrites motor insurance in Romania amounting to 11% of its total premium written (2018: 3%).
+The Company's French property-related business was discontinued in 2016.
+All business is written via capacity made available to MGA partners.